sillitoe/cath-funfam-uniprot/README.md

     1. representative of all the sequences in a cluster
  * Procedure should be simple and reproducible

-### Original protocol (CATH v4.1):
+** Original protocol (CATH v4.1) **

-The following protocol is far from perfect, however it produced the most sensible looking names.
+The following protocol is far from perfect, however it is simple and it matched the objectives better than any other method.

 For each FunFam: